 Foods to eat

-If you have a histamine intolerance, incorporating low-histamine foods into your diet can help reduce symptoms.
-There is no such thing as a histamine-free diet.
-Consult with a dietician before you eliminate foods from your diet and establish a new histamine threshold.
+If you have histamine intolerance, incorporating low-histamine foods into your eating pattern can help reduce symptoms.
+There are several variations of low-histamine eating plans.
+It’s important that you consult a healthcare professional such as a dietician before you eliminate foods from your eating plan.

 Some foods low in histamine include:

-Before you’re diagnosed with a histamine intolerance, your doctor will eliminate other possible disorders or allergies that cause similar symptoms.
+Before reaching a diagnosis, a doctor will eliminate other possible disorders or allergies that cause similar symptoms.

-Doctors may also suggest following an elimination diet for 14–30 days.
-This diet requires you to remove any foods high in histamine or histamine triggers, and slowly reintroduce them to watch for new reactions.
+They may also suggest following an elimination diet for 14–30 days.
+This diet requires you to remove foods high in histamine or histamine triggers before slowly reintroducing them to watch for new reactions.

-Your doctor might also take a blood sample to analyze whether you have a DAO deficiency.
+A doctor might also request a blood sample to analyze whether you have a DAO deficiency.

-If you think you might have an intolerance or are experiencing irregular symptoms, talk to your doctor.
+If you think you might have an intolerance or are experiencing irregular symptoms, talk with a doctor.